 Leong Utek is a third-year Psychology undergraduate from Nanyang Technological University (NTU).
-His research interests include the psychological factors that may influence lower-limb orthosis adherence and the development of psychometrically valid questionnaires for clinical use in Singapore.
+His research interests include the psychological factors that may influence lower-limb orthosis adherence, intelligence, and mindfulness-based therapies.

-With the research skills honed by his stint at the NTU Touch Lab and the Singapore General Hospital, he hopes to have an opportunity to contribute to the scienticfic endeavour by pursing a career in clinical health psychology as a scientist-practitioner.
+With the research skills honed by his stint at the NTU Touch Lab and the Singapore General Hospital, he hopes to have an opportunity to contribute to the scientific endeavour by pursuing a career in clinical health psychology as a scientist-practitioner.

 B.Soc.Sc in Psychology, 2017 - 2021 (Expected)